-Hawking is a small asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Hawking is a mid-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Hawking as potentially hazardous because its orbit does not bring it close to Earth.

 Hawking's orbit is 1.10 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.